robokoding/sumorobot-manager/README.md

 ## How to use

-1. Select serial port
+1. Plug in SumoRobot
-2. Add WiFi credentials
+2. Select WiFi network
+3. Add network password
-3. Press add WiFi network
+4. Press add WiFi network

 ## License